Davor111/simple-google-script-crm/README.md

 Give it access to your Drive Account when asked.
 IMPORTANT: leave the first row BLANK or provide row names like "id, name, address, etc" for your data.

-This feautres address validation via the built in Google Maps Geocoder API.
+This features address validation via the built in Google Maps Geocoder API.
 Address validation works only for German addresses as this was built for a German company.

 Click on 'Add Client' to see it.